Meet the Maternity Team

 Senior midwiveswork across all of our settings.

 Their role includes providing care during pregnancy.
 They also have additional responsibilities such as leading their team and coordinating the shift.
 Some senior midwives also have special interests or qualifications, including prescribing medication and performing ultrasounds.
-They wear navy uniforms.

 The role of the matron is to provide professional, clinical and managerial leadership within the department, ensuring both safe and high standards of clinical care.